Glossary

 Types of Operating Expenses

-Each of these types of operating expenses has different implications for cash flow, profitability, and budgeting.
+Each of these types of expenses has different implications for cash flow, profitability, and budgeting.

 How Operating Expenses Affect Profitability

 Impact on Profit Margins: Operating expenses directly affect your gross and net profit margins.
-High operating expenses can lead to thinner profit margins, reducing the overall profitability of the business.
-Conversely, managing operating expenses efficiently helps improve profit margins.
+High numbers can lead to thinner profit margins, reducing the overall profitability of the business.
+Conversely, managing expenses efficiently helps improve profit margins.

 Operating Expense Ratio: This key performance indicator (KPI) is calculated by dividing total operating expenses by revenue.
 The operating expense ratio helps businesses measure their operational efficiency.
 A lower ratio suggests a company is keeping its costs in check relative to revenue, which generally indicates a healthier financial position.